inasafe/inasafe/docs/source/developer-docs/preparing_a_release.rst

 HIG Compliance
 ..............

-The RIAB human interface guidelnes (HIG) are described in the :ref:`hig-label` document.
+The InaSAFE human interface guidelnes (HIG) are described in the :ref:`hig-label` document.
 User interface should strive to comply with these guidelines.
 As an over-arching principle, before any release, the user interface elements that comprise that release should be tested both for usability and to ensure that